thiagobien/ACL/workshop/06_Monitoring_as_a_Service/01_Instrument_Cluster_with_Dynatrace_OneAgent/README.md

     (bastion$) kubectl create -f oneagent.yml
     ```

 ## Step 4.
-Execute some load on SockShop
+Execute some load on Sockshop
+1. Open the *front-end* URL of your Sockshop and click through the application.

 ## Step 5.
 Explore automated Monitoring Result in Dynatrace